-The emerald mineralisation is hosted by the ultramafic TMS unit, with three main styles of mineralisation recognised:
+The emerald mineralization is hosted by the ultramafic TMS unit, with three main styles of mineralization recognized:

-- discordant reaction zone ("RZ") material adjacent to the PEG and quartz-tourmaline vein contacts; - concordant RZ material concentrated along the footwall and rarely the hanging wall contacts of the TMS unit; and - discordant RZ hosted by brittle structures within the TMS unit distal to the PEG and quartz-tourmaline veins.
+- discordant reaction zone ("RZ") material adjacent to the PEG and quartz-tourmaline vein contacts. - concordant RZ material concentrated along the footwall and rarely the hanging wall contacts of the TMS unit; and - discordant RZ hosted by brittle structures within the TMS unit distal to the PEG and quartz-tourmaline veins.

-The RZ is laterally discontinuous and varies in thickness from a few centimetres to more than 2 m (Figure K5).
+The RZ is laterally discontinuous and varies in thickness from a few centimeters to more than 2 m (Figure K5).

-Figure K5: Reaction Zone material at the Kagem Mine
+Figure K5: Reaction Zone exposed at the Kagem Mine